openforcefield/openforcefield.org/openforcefield/content/consortium/_index.md

 +++
-description = "An academic-industry consortium to advance open force field science" title = "Open Force Field Consortium" draft = false
+description = "An academic-industry consortium to develop open biomolecular force fields" title = "Open Force Field Consortium" draft = false

 +++

-The **Open Force Field Consortium** is composed of academic investigators from the Open Force Field Initiative and sponsoring Industry Partners collaborating to advance open force field science and toolkits for biomolecular drug discovery.
+The **Open Force Field Consortium** is composed of academic investigators from the Open Force Field Initiative and sponsoring Industry Partners collaborating to advance open force field science, toolkits, and standards for biomolecular drug discovery.

 **Stay tuned for the official launch on Oct 1, 2018.**